MikhailSK/PyQT5/README.md

 # PyQT5
 PyQT5 project.
-Implement a video player and can be view photos.
-There is hope insert my the fire.
+Implement a video player and music player.

-Implemented video player
+I insert my the fire to have fun.